 In order to clear App cache, go to Settings >Applications manager, find apps that take up the most space, and then tap on ‘Clear cache’.

-When dealing with apps, bear in mind that the app itself, its data, and its cache all add up to the total space used by the app.
 Apps that you no longer use can take up large chunks of the storage on your phone or tablet, particularly the more advanced tools and more complex games.
-Employ the services of a smart Android Management tool such as Syncios Mobile Manager (free) to clear up useless apps with app data and game save, backup apps to your pc to release phone storage.
+Employ the services of a smart Android Management tool such as Syncios Mobile Manager to clear up useless apps to release phone storage.

 Many Android devices still ship with microSD card slots, although they are becoming less and less common on newer devices.
 If your phone or tablet does have a microSD card slot, you can gain more storage by changing SD card.
 The storage you gain can’t usually be used for apps and other system files, but you can store music, videos, pictures, and other media files there.
 Please keep in mind that not all the apps can be moved to the external storage.
 Some apps require to be stored on the phone internal storage and they can’t be moved from there.